-Chapter Description Chapter 4, SAM and the VEA, Describes the usage of VERITAS Volume Manager's GUI (VEA) and its relationship with HP-UX SAM (System Administration Manager).
-Chapter A, Conversion Error Messages, Describes the error messages that may be encountered during conversion and contains troubleshooting procedures.
-Glossary Defines terms related to the Volume Manager and LVM.
+- "VxVM and LVM" compares the VERITAS Volume Manager to the HP Logical Volume Manager conceptually. - "Converting LVM to VxVM" describes the procedures for identifying and converting an LVM configuration to a VxVM configuration. - "Command Differences" describes the differences between LVM and VxVM commands.
+It also lists LVM tasks and equivalent or similar VxVM tasks. - "SAM and the VEA" describes the usage of VERITAS Volume Manager's GUI (VEA) and its relationship with HP-UX SAM (System Administration Manager). - "Conversion Error Messages" describes the error messages that may be encountered during conversion and contains troubleshooting procedures. - "Glossary" defines terms related to the Volume Manager and LVM.

-Related Documents
+Related Documentation